 Updates from Paradise

-Now it is March 2019, and we called Stan Freitas, Lead Pastor and Jeana Darby, Worship Minister to get an update on the healing taking place in their church and community.
+A team from CDF Capital visited Paradise, California in December 2018, one month after the deadly Camp Fire destroyed the town and Hope Christian Church’s newly renovated building.
+In March 2019, and we called Stan Freitas, Lead Pastor and Jeana Darby, Worship Minister to get an update on the healing taking place in their church and community.

-They’re Fired Up!
+They’re Fired Up

 Hope Christian Church’s resiliency was evident right away as Stan explained, “We’re one of the few churches—or maybe the only church—that met every Sunday since the fire.
 We’ve not missed one week at all.
 I didn’t have a grand plan; we just all wanted to see each other.”